chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 God tells us in Jeremiah 29:13, **"And you will seek Me and find Me, when you search for Me with all your heart."
 If you are also a true seeker, if you want to know the true God, then He will reveal himself to you too.**

+**"And we know that all things work out for good for those who love God."**

+This promise does not say, that everything in life will be pleasant.
+This is not an unconditional promise, either.
+It only applies to followers of God.
+This promise is for those who believe God is powerful to turn an ugly divorce into a better life.
+This promise is for parents who suffer for the life a child has chosen to live.
+God will bring gold out of the fire.
+This promise is for those who believe God can turn ashes into beauty.
+This promise is for those who believe their mistakes, sins, a horrible, painful past, can be turn into a blessing to bless others.

+Let your entire life be rooted in God.
+Question everything with the eyes of one who knows God.
+Check everything through the filters of God's presence in the here and now.
+Accept everything in faith, believing that somehow there is a reason for such event.
+Romans 8:28 holds the key to the best life ever!
+Nothing in life gets better than trusting in God.

+“Life will break you.
+Nobody can protect you from that, and living alone won't either, for solitude will also break you with its yearning. **YOU HAVE TO LOVE.
+YOU HAVE TO FEEL.
+IT IS THE REASON YOU ARE HERE ON EARTH.
+YOU ARE HERE TO RISK YOUR HEART.** You are here to be swallowed up.
+And when it happens that you are broken, or betrayed, or left, or hurt, or death brushes near, let yourself sit by an apple tree and listen to the apples falling all around you in heaps, wasting their sweetness.
+Tell yourself you tasted as many as you could.” (**"_The Painted Drum_"** by Louise Erdrich)

+> "Brothers and sisters, I do not consider myself yet to have taken hold of it.
+BUT ONE THING I DO: FORGETTING WHAT IS BEHIND AND STRAINING TOWARD WHAT IS AHEAD, I PRESS ON TOWARD the goal to win the prize for which God has called me heavenward in Christ Jesus."
+Philippians 3:13-14 (NIV)

+Forgetting the **PAST,** looking **FORWARD,** I **PRESS ON.** Can you feel the force behind these words, Friend?
+Total focus.
+Total singleness of mind and purpose.
+Only **ONE THING** matters: To press on!

 **God uses all kinds of vessels to reveal His glory** — big vessels and little vessels, ornate vessels and plain vessels, very expensive ones and very ordinary ones.
 They all serve a purpose!

 **God wants to do something great with your life in the near future.** Did you know that?
 He wants to use the **"Gospel according to Friend"** and tell people about His power to transform.
 He wants you to be His story to the people of your world.